Paediatric Cardiologist In Pune

 Paediatric Cardiology is concerned with diseases of the heart in the growing and developing the individual.
-As well as expertise in heart disease, Paediatric Cardiologists also need a thorough grounding in general pediatrics, in order to provide all-around patient care.
+As well as expertise in heart disease, Paediatric Cardiologists in Pune also need a thorough grounding in general pediatrics, in order to provide all-around patient care.

 Paediatric Cardiologist in Pune is broadly treating congenital heart disease (present at birth), arrhythmias (variations in heartbeat rhythm) and disturbances of circulatory function.

 The pediatric cardiologist is a doctor who diagnoses and treats children with the cardiac condition.
 They work with patient antenatally, through childhood and into adulthood.

 The amount of time in the operating room depending upon the child’s heart defect and type of surgery.
 Your surgeon will be able to answer this question.
 When the surgery is completed, your surgeon will meet with you.
 Parents are allowed to visit the child approximately one hour after the child’s arrival in the PICU.

 There is a large waiting area in the Hospital, near the cardiac operating rooms.
 Parents, another family, and friends may wait there.
 Someone from the operating room will update you during the surgery.